RedisLabs/geo.lua/README.md

 **Return:** Array reply, specifically the members and their coordinates (if called with `WITHCOORD`).
 When the `STORE` directive is used, the reply is an Integer that indicates the number of members that were upserted to the target geoset.

 ### GeoJSON
-A minimal implementation of the [spec's v1.0](http://geojson.org/geojson-spec.html) for decoding and encoding geoset and geomach members from/to `FeatureCollection`s and `Feature`s.
+A minimal implementation of the [spec's v1.0](http://geojson.org/geojson-spec.html) for decoding and encoding geoset and geomash members from/to `FeatureCollection`s and `Feature`s.

 <a name="GEOJSONADD"></a>
 #### GEOJSONADD KEYS[1] geoset 2] geomash ARGV[1] GeoJSON